Family of Palestinian slain by police sees probe dragging on

 It said the figures were based on official data obtained through a freedom of information request.

-The statistics “speak for themselves,” the rights association said.
+The statistics “speak for themselves,” ACRI said.
 “With an overwhelming majority of complaints against police violence never investigated and a complete lack of accountability on behalf of authorities, the cycle of the abhorrent use of police force will never cease.”

 It said the police profiling of minorities is also a “severe problem.”